udacity/CVND_Exercises/README.md

 7. That's it!

 Now all of the `cv-nd` libraries are available to you.
-Assuming you're environment is still activated, you can navigate to the Exercises repo and start looking at the notebooks:
+Assuming your environment is still activated, you can navigate to the Exercises repo and start looking at the notebooks:

 ```
 cd